 Not having to wait for hot water equals to many thousands of gallons of water being saved.

 Usually, the truth lies somewhere in the middle, so an average home will probably save between 5,000 to 10,000 gallons per year.
+That is still quite a bit of water saved which reduces your water bill and helps eliminate water waste.

 Pro#3: Easy installation